vikingjunior12/RenameTool3/README.md

 * * *

 Denke daran, dass RenameTool3 eine Excel-Datei mit den entsprechenden Namen benötigt, die das Fundament für das Umbenennen deiner PDF-Dokumente bildet.
 Stelle sicher, dass deine Excel-Datei richtig formatiert ist und dass die notwendigen Felder korrekt ausgefüllt sind.
 Genieße deine organisierten und systematisch umbenannten Dateien mit nur wenigen Klicks!

+English Guide:

+* * *

+# Guide for RenameTool3

+RenameTool3 is a software tool for renaming PDF files based on data from an Excel file.
+It’s designed to be user-friendly and comes with features such as PDF Auto Split to enhance the organization of your files.

+## Getting Started

+1.  **Preparing the Excel File**: Prepare an Excel file containing the names you wish to assign to your PDF files.
+This step is necessary for the software to retrieve the correct data.

+2.  **Loading Excel Data**:

+    - Click 'Browse' to load your Excel file.
+    - Select the worksheet containing your data from the 'Worksheet' dropdown menu.
+    - Choose the specific fields for renaming your PDF files from the 'Excel Data 1' and 'Excel Data 2' dropdown menus.
+3.  **File Name Preview**: You can see a preview of the new file name in the upper left corner.

+## Customization and File Management

+1.  **Custom Data**: If needed, you can enter additional text in the 'Custom' field to be included in the file names.

+2.  **Selecting Target Files**: Use the 'Browse' button under 'Target Files' to choose the PDF files you want to rename.

+3.  **Save Path**:

+    - You have the freedom to choose the storage location for your renamed files.
+    - If no location is selected, the files will be saved in the same location as the original PDFs.
+    - If you're saving the files on a service like OneDrive, a new folder named 'RenameFiles' will be created to store the renamed documents.

+## PDF Auto Split Function

+- **When to Use**: Activate 'PDF Auto Split' if you have a single PDF that needs to be split before renaming.
+If you have multiple PDFs ready for renaming, you can deactivate this option.
+- **How to Use**:
+    - Set the desired number of splits by selecting an option from the 'PDF Split' dropdown menu.
+    - The software will automatically split the PDF into separate files starting with the specified series.

+## Final Steps

+- After all settings have been adjusted, click the 'Rename' button to start the renaming process.
+- You will find the renamed files in a folder, either at the desired storage location or at the place where you loaded the files.

+* * *

+Remember that RenameTool3 requires an Excel file with the appropriate names as the foundation for renaming your PDF documents.
+Ensure that your Excel file is properly formatted and that the necessary fields are filled out correctly.
+Enjoy your organized and systematically renamed files with just a few clicks!